Mishel Nesterova

-Mishel Nesterova (born 18 June 2009) is an Uzbekistani rhythmic gymnast.
-She is the 2023 junior Asian champion with ribbon.
+Mishel Nesterova (born 18 June 2009) is an Uzbekistani rhythmic gymnast who has competed both as an individual and group member.
+She is the 2023 Junior Asian champion with ribbon.

 Career

 In 2018, aged 9, she won gold at the “Navruz Cup” in Kazakhstan.

 Junior

 As a junior, in 2023 she won team gold along Nataliya Usova at the AGF Trophy in Baku, she was also 4th with clubs.
 In May she won gold in teams and with ribbon at the Asian Championships in Manila.
 In July she competed at the Junior World Championships in Cluj-Napoca, winning an historical bronze with ribbon.

 In 2024, she competed at the Bosphorus Cup where she won silver with ribbon.
 At the Junior Asian Championships in Tashkent She took silver medal in Ribbon final.

 Senior

-She became a senior in 2025, competing in her first World Cup in Baku, where she finished in twenty-first place.
+She became a senior in 2025 and competed in her first World Cup in Baku, where she finished in twenty-first place.

+In 2026, she was included in the Uzbek national group.
+Debuting at the World Cup in Baku, she won bronze in the 5 balls final.